 With that in mind, the second step to consider is that a restore is only as good as the backup had been, so ensure that you have a proper backup procedure in place on your Active Directory virtual machine server before it crashes.
 Follow this to get started:

-Backup procedure for your "active" Forest Root Domain Controller server
+Preparation - Backup procedure for your "active" Forest Root Domain Controller server

-Your FRDC is one of the most important machines in your environment.
+Your FRDC is one of the most important machine in your environment.
 To ensure it is backup properly, add s secondary hard drive to it of about 60GB, and after formatting it with NTFS ensure you remove any drive letter to it, so that it doesn't show under My Computer

 Then, install the Windows Server Backup Feature by running this cmdlet in PS: